 Our One Ford plan continues to create outstanding results.
 In 2013 our global sales increased by about 12 percent as customers took delivery of some 6.3 million new Ford and Lincoln vehicles.
 In 2014 we will launch the most new products in our history - 23 new or significantly refreshed vehicles to customers around the world.
-That includes 16 launches in North America, which is triple the number of products we launched in

-North America in the previous year.
+That includes 16 launches in North America, which is triple the number of products we launched in North America in the previous year.
 To support these product launches we will continue our largest manufacturing expansion in the last 50 years.
-We have increased capacity or added production in seven of our North American plants and are opening two new plants in Asia and one in South America in 2014.
+We have increased capacity or added production in seven of our North America plants and are opening two new plants in Asia and one in South America in 2014.

-As part of our commitment to leading fuel economy, our EcoBoost® engines - which use turbocharging and direct injection to deliver up to 20 percent better fuel economy without sacrificing performance -are now available on 90 percent of Ford vehicles.
+direct injection to deliver up to 20 percent better fuel economy without sacrificing performance -are now available on 90 percent of Ford vehicles.
 Expanded availability in high-volume nameplates helps make fuel economy more affordable for hundreds of thousands of drivers.
 We will offer fuel-efficient EcoBoost® engines in 18 North American nameplates in 2014, up from 11 in 2012 and seven in 2011.